rajesh-gadre/team_tasks_streamlit/documentation/user_guide.md

 ### 7.1 Data Privacy

 - All your tasks are private and can only be accessed by you
-- Authentication is handled securely through Google OAuth
+- Authentication is handled securely through Google OAuth or Auth0
 - Your data is stored in a secure Firestore database

 ### 7.2 AI Assistant Privacy